sachinparihar/sachinparihar/README.md

 Hey 👋,I'm Sachin Parihar.

-- 🌱 I’m currently learning DevOps.
+- 🌱 I’m currently learning DevOps and contributing to Open Source.
 - 👯 I’m looking to collaborate on GitHub.